 An IT security firm reports that the number of sellers advertising fake vaccination cards on Telegram has spiked 257% since March 2021.

-Click to read this and the rest of this week’s counterfeit medicine news.Read More
+Catch up on this news and the rest of the week’s COVID-scam and counterfeit medicine news here.Read More